FermiSummerSchool/FermiBottle/README.md

 Attach to a running container (get into the shell) with `docker attach CONTAINER_ID` or `docker attach CONTAINER_NAME`

+#### Jupyter Notebooks

+Run a jupyter notebook from within the container with `jupyter notebook --ip 0.0.0.0 --no-browser`

 ## Build instructions

 `cd FermiBottle && docker image build -t fermibottle .`